courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Respiration
 Participant’s respiration was measured using a custom MRI compatible respiration belt.
 The respiration system consisted of: a pressure cuff taken from a blood pressure monitor (PhysioLogic blood), a pressure sensor (MPXV5004GC7U, NXP USA Inc), and flexible tubing.
 The cuff was attached to the participant upper abdomen using Velcro strap, and then connected to the pressure sensor, located outside the scanner room, using tubing passed through a waveguide.
 The pressure signal was recorded using an analog input on the Biopac system, and monitored using AcqKnowledge software.

+## Mock scanner
+Some of our datasets required a comparison between genuine in-scanner conditions and "mock" conditions, where the subject was installed in a fake scanner that reproduced the comfort and aspect of an MRI scanner.
+This mock setup is also located at [UNF](https://unf-montreal.ca/), and is equipped with a monitor screen for stimulus presentation as well as audio headphones and response devices (keyboard and video game controller).